4F6D/4F6D/README.md

 # :computer: 4F6D (René) 💻

-** `Computer-Science Student and a big Nerd (duh) `**
+**`Computer Science Student & Tech Enthusiast`**

-I'm a full time computer science student and ex technician licensed working of PUDU Robots and Lenovo Hardware.
-I am interested in every field of computer science or science in general, but my biggest passion are probably videogames, graphics programming, engine development and engineering in general.
-I will collect projects here that I care about or have a real world value for my studies, work or for me and other in general.
+Hi there!
+I'm a full-time Computer Science student with a background as a licensed technician working on PUDU Robots and Lenovo hardware.
+I'm deeply passionate about all things tech and science, but my main interests lie in videogames, graphics programming, engine development, and engineering in general.

+I use this space to collect projects that are either meaningful to my studies, my work, or just things that excite me and might be useful for others as well.

-❤️I love old technology from the 80s/90s/2000s and I am in love with retro games, they just fascinate me.
+❤️ Old-school tech from the 80s, 90s, and 2000s is a huge love of mine — there's something about retro games and hardware that just fascinates me.

-The listed Languages and Tools are the ones I have worked with in the past or understand atleast on a beginner and basics level.
-It doesn't mean I am fluent or very skilled in these.
+The languages and tools listed here are ones I have worked with before, or at least have a basic understanding of.
+While I’m not a pro in every area, I’m constantly learning and improving!

    <p align="left">